wdufrin/Agentspace_Manager/README.md

 ```

 ### Licenses (Pruning & Revocation)
-The application uses the `batchUpdateUserLicenses` method for both bulk pruning and single-user revocation.
+The application uses the `batchUpdateUserLicenses` method for both bulk pruning and singleuser revocation.
 This method allows updating the state of the user store in a single operation.

 ```sh
 # Batch update to set the state of licenses (effectively deleting unlisted ones)